 - Some local anesthetic will be given at the point at which a small catheter will be inserted into the vein.

-- The Venefit RF catheter is then inserted into the vein using ultrasound guidance.
+- The Venefit RF catheter or laser fiber is then inserted into the vein using ultrasound guidance.

 - The entire vein is then treated with local anesthetic.

-- RF energy is applied to the inside of the vein as the catheter is withdrawn.
+- RF energy or laser is applied to the inside of the vein as the catheter is withdrawn.

 - The refluxing vein has now been sealed, and blood flow has been diverted to nearby healthy veins.